7 Things You’re Not Doing for Your Skin But Should

 You’ve heard it dozens of times – sugar isn’t great for you.
 In addition to weight gain, cavities, and diabetes, eating or drinking too much sugar can lead to skin issues.
 When you consume sugar, it causes your insulin levels to spike, which creates inflammation in the body.
 Inflammation produces enzymes that break down collagen and elastin, contributing to sagging skin and wrinkles.
 In addition to aging your skin, sugar can also make conditions like acne and rosacea worse.

-Katie, a 30-year-old blogger in California, never struggled with acne as a teen.
-But as she approached her late-20s, she began to get cystic acne around her mouth and chin.
+Katie, a thirty-year-old blogger in California, never struggled with acne as a teen.
+But as she approached her late-twenties, she began to get cystic acne around her mouth and chin.
 “I stopped taking birth control and my hormones went haywire,” Katie explains.
 “I tried so many different cleansers, serums, moisturizers, and oils to get my acne under control, but nothing worked.”

 While hard to resist, it’s not a good idea to pop your pimples or pick at your skin during a breakout.
 Doing so actually tears your skin and can leave a scar that lasts way longer than a pimple ever would have.
 That’s exactly what happened to Andrew, a 33-year-old musician, who battled breakouts as a teen.
 “I had really bad acne on my nose and cheeks in high school,” says Andrew, “I picked at my face a lot and it left some pretty bad scars.”

 Andrew, who now has a clear complexion and barely-there acne scars, credits vitamin E and Korean sheet masks for his even skin tone and smooth texture.
 While there’s little evidence that vitamin E heals acne scars, it can help regulate the production of collagen and elastin.
 By blocking free radicals, vitamin E reduces wrinkles and keeps your skin looking youthful.